rohitshetty/fidgeting-activitypub/README.md

 In this example it is a user, whose username is defined in the `.env`

-Other activitypub supporting instances hit this endpoint when someone searches for the user from other instances, and the response to this will contain a pointer to the api which can be called to get the details about the user/actor.
+Other Mastodon, or webfinger/activitypub supporting instances hit this endpoint when someone searches for the user from other instances, and the response to this will contain a pointer to the api which can be called to get the details about the user/actor.

 Actor API just defines the public attributes of the users like name, bio, etc, along with a public key that will be used for federation verifications in the future.
+This basically defines the user/actor from activitypub perspective.

 ### Testing